ivanms1/project-shelf/README.md

     Inside the `apps/web` and `apps/admin` directories

     ```
+    # Github client id, you can get it from your github account
     GITHUB_CLIENT_ID="your oatuh github client id"
+    # Github client secret, you can get it from your github account
     GITHUB_CLIENT_SECRET="your oatuh github client secret"
+    # JWT secret, any random string, only for development
     JWT_SECRET="some random string, only for development"
+    # Next auth url, you can use the default one
     NEXTAUTH_URL="http://localhost:3000"
+    # Next public server url, you can use the default one
     NEXT_PUBLIC_SERVER_URL="http://localhost:8080/graphql"
     NEXT_PUBLIC_CLOUD_NAME="cloudinary id"
     ```